ccsimone/1801212938-PHBS_BigData_2019/README.md

 The first homework is uploaded as Homework_1.MD.

-The second homework is a coding work, I have uploaded in .ipynb format.
+The second homework is a coding work, I have uploaded in .ipynb format as HW2.ipynb .